ofiwg/libfabric/man/fi_cxi.7.md

 of the cntr argument are found in the Cassini-specific header file cassini_cntr_defs.h.
 Note that Counter accesses by applications may be rate-limited to 1HZ.

+The topology extension is used to return CXI NIC address topology information for the domain.
+Currently only a dragonfly fabric topology is reported.

 ## CXI Counter Extensions